seirdotexe/seirdotexe/README.md

 ### Hi there 👋

-I'm Seir, and I want the world to be made in Javascript.
+Nice to meet you!
+I'm Seir, a hobbyist Node.js developer with 5+ years of experience.

-📧 seirdotexe[at]gmail.com
+📧 seirdotexe[at]gmail.com **only for freelance projects and inquiries**

 [![GitHub stats](https://github-readme-stats.vercel.app/api?username=seirdotexe)]()